-8.3.
-Policy H2: Housing on Allocated and Larger Sites
+8.2.
+Policy H1: Housing on Allocated and Larger Sites

-Housing on sites allocated in emerging and adopted development plans and on larger windfall sites shall address the matters set out below and amplified in the following text:
+Housing on sites allocated in emerging and adopted development plans, and on larger windfall sites (defined as sites for 20 or more dwellings), shall address the matters set out below and amplified in the following text.
+These matters are also relevant to the consideration of some smaller scale development.